 As President Trump has established that churches are essential, we are gathering for worship in a safe manner, keeping in mind CDC guidelines, in a thoroughly cleaned building.

-Whether IN PERSON or LIVE ONLINE, we would love for you to join us on Sundays for one of our morning worship services.
-A 7:00 pm service is also offered, online only.
+Whether IN PERSON or LIVE ONLINE, we would love for you to join us on Sundays for one of our morning worship services at 9:30am & 11:30am.
+A 7:00pm service is also offered, online only.

 IN-PERSON SUNDAY SERVICES WITH SOCIAL DISTANCING

-Seating in our sanctuary is with physical distancing, except for families and/or members of the same household who may sit together.
-Kids @ the Rock is available for infant thru 5 years old, in the Lower Level of the Sanctuary, and we ask that older children sit together with their families in the services.
+Seating in our sanctuary is set up for social distancing.
+Kids @ the Rock is available for infant thru kindergarten in the Lower Level of the Sanctuary, and 1st thru 6th grade in the Youth Building.

-We also offer an outdoor option to view the service under a tent.
+We also offer an outdoor option to view the service on the patio, weather-permitting.
 If you or your family are not feeling well, we ask that you stay at home and join our service online.

 Hand sanitizing stations are set up in the rear of the sanctuary and in the lobby at the East 92nd Street entrance.

 For those who do not wish to join in-person services for personal health reasons, we welcome you to continue to join the online services at 9:30am, 11:30am and 7pm HERE.

-Tithes and offerings can be given in our contactless bucket in the rear of the sanctuary before and after the services.
+Tithes and offerings can be given in our contact-free buckets in the rear of the sanctuary before and after the services.